vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 ## What happens to planet Earth?

+> And the seventh angel poured out his vial into the air; and there came a great voice out of the temple of heaven, from the throne, saying, It is done.
+And there were voices, and thunders, and lightnings; and there was *a great earthquake*, such as was not since men were upon the earth, so mighty an earthquake, and so great.
+And the great city was divided into three parts, and the cities of the nations fell: and great Babylon came in remembrance before God, to give unto her the cup of the wine of the fierceness of his wrath.
+And *every island fled away, and the mountains were not found*.
+And there fell upon men *a great hail* out of heaven, every stone about the weight of a talent: and men blasphemed God because of the plague of the hail; for the plague thereof was exceeding great.
+{% ct 'Revelation 16:17-21' %}

 > I beheld the earth, and, lo, *it was without form, and void; and the heavens, and they had no light*.
 I beheld the mountains, and, lo, they trembled, and all the hills moved lightly.
 I beheld, and, lo, *there was no man, and all the birds of the heavens were fled*.
 I beheld, and, lo, the *fruitful place was a wilderness, and all the cities thereof were broken down* at the presence of the LORD, and by his fierce anger.
 For thus hath the LORD said, The *whole land shall be desolate*; yet will I not make a full end.
 {% ct 'Jeremiah 4:23-27' %}